hannushchenkos/CW_tasks/script/tasks.md

 Commit example:

-git commit -m "update(fundamentals:added app77.js):Create a function to check Fibonacci number" git commit -m "update(rank-up:added app13.js):Check if the number is equal to its digits sum in pow"
+git commit -m "update(fundamentals:added app78.js):Create a function to check Fibonacci number(2)" git commit -m "update(rank-up:added app13.js):Check if the number is equal to its digits sum in pow"